cfw-guide/dsi.cfw.guide/_pages/en_US/home.md

 - On Windows, it's recommended to [show file extensions](file-extensions-(windows)) if you are using the default File Explorer
 - The only brick risk comes from installing Unlaunch, and the brick risk is minimal
+- If you are not experienced with copying files to an SD card, we have helper tools available at your disposal

 Continue to [Launching the Exploit](launching-the-exploit){: #get-started}
 {: .notice--info}